-A similar fact is observed in questions with possibility modal (called " \diamond -questions" henceforth). \diamond -questions are known to be ambiguous between mention-some (MS-)readings and mention-all (MA-)readings (Groenendijk and Stokhof 1984; for a discussion on what is mention-some, see Xiang 2016b: chapter 2).
+\diamond -questions are known to be ambiguous between mention-some (MS-)readings and mention-all (MA-)readings (Groenendijk and Stokhof 1984; for a discussion on what is MS, see Xiang 2016b: chapter 2).
 As exemplified in (54), if interpreted with a MS-reading, the \diamond -question can be naturally addressed by an answer that specifies only one feasible option; while in MA-readings, the \diamond -question requires the addressee to exhaustively list out all the feasible options.
 Crucially, MA-answers of \diamond -questions can have either an elided conjunctive form, as in (54b), or an elided disjunctive form read as free choice, as in (54c).
 While having different forms, both of the MA-answers convey the same conjunctive inference that we can use Heim & Kratzer for this class and we can use Meaning & Grammar for this class.